GerHobbelt/owemdjee/README.md

 - **openvino** [📁](./openvino) [🌐](https://github.com/GerHobbelt/openvino) -- OpenVINO™ is an open-source toolkit for optimizing and deploying AI inference, includind several components: namely [Model Optimizer], [OpenVINO™ Runtime], [Post-Training Optimization Tool], as well as CPU, GPU, GNA, multi device and heterogeneous plugins to accelerate deep learning inference on Intel® CPUs and Intel® Processor Graphics.
 It supports pre-trained models from [Open Model Zoo], along with 100+ open source and public models in popular formats such as TensorFlow, ONNX, PaddlePaddle, MXNet, Caffe, Kaldi.
 - **PaddlePaddle** [📁](./PaddlePaddle) [🌐](https://github.com/GerHobbelt/Paddle) -- the first independent R&D deep learning platform in China.
 It is an industrial platform with advanced technologies and rich features that cover core deep learning frameworks, basic model libraries, end-to-end development kits, tools & components as well as service platforms.
 PaddlePaddle is originated from industrial practices with dedication and commitments to industrialization.
 It has been widely adopted by a wide range of sectors including manufacturing, agriculture, enterprise service, and so on while serving more than 4.7 million developers, 180,000 companies and generating 560,000 models.
 With such advantages, PaddlePaddle has helped an increasing number of partners commercialize AI.
 - **pagerank** [📁](./pagerank) [🌐](https://github.com/GerHobbelt/pagerank) -- a [pagerank](http://www.ams.org/samplings/feature-column/fcarc-pagerank) implementation in C++ able to handle very big graphs.
+- **pecos** [📁](./pecos) [🌐](https://github.com/GerHobbelt/pecos) -- PECOS (Predictions for Enormous and Correlated Output Spaces) is a versatile and modular machine learning (ML) framework for fast learning and inference on problems with large output spaces, such as extreme multi-label ranking (XMR) and large-scale retrieval.
+PECOS' design is intentionally agnostic to the specific nature of the inputs and outputs as it is envisioned to be a general-purpose framework for multiple distinct applications.
+Given an input, PECOS identifies a small set (10-100) of relevant outputs from amongst an extremely large (~100MM) candidate set and ranks these outputs in terms of relevance.
 - **PGM-index** [📁](./PGM-index) [🌐](https://github.com/GerHobbelt/PGM-index) -- the Piecewise Geometric Model index (PGM-index) is a data structure that enables fast lookup, predecessor, range searches and updates in arrays of billions of items using orders of magnitude less space than traditional indexes while providing the same worst-case query time guarantees.
 - **pyclustering** [📁](./pyclustering) [🌐](https://github.com/GerHobbelt/pyclustering) -- a Python, C++ data mining library (clustering algorithm, oscillatory networks, neural networks).
 The library provides Python and C++ implementations (C++ pyclustering library) of each algorithm or model.
 - **pytorch** [📁](./pytorch) [🌐](https://github.com/GerHobbelt/pytorch) -- PyTorch library in C++